UnumID/Server-SDK-Typescript/README.md

 ## Logging
 One can set the log level via the env var LOG_LEVEL.
 It defaults to info.
 Set to debug for more information, i.e. LOG_LEVEL=debug.

-More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels)
+More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels).

+The logs default to stdout so can be aggregated and using any log provider you would like from disk.

 ## API functionality